 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sony E 20mm F2.8 weighs 69g, which means it is 71g (50%) lighter than the Sigma 19mm F2.8 EX DN which has a weight of 140g.

-Wideangle Prime Lenses in Sony E Mount for Size Comparison
+Wideangle Lenses in Sony E Mount for Size Comparison

 Lens Mounts

-Both Sony E 20mm F2.8 and Sigma 19mm F2.8 EX DN has the same Sony E lens mount.
-Some of the latest released cameras that are compatible with the Sony E lenses are Sony FX30, Sony ZV-E10 and Sony A6600.
+Both the Sony E 20mm F2.8 and the Sigma 19mm F2.8 EX DN has the same Sony E lens mount.
+Some of the latest released cameras that are compatible with the Sony E lenses are Sony A6700, Sony FX30 and Sony ZV-E10.

 Sigma 19mm F2.8 EX DN is also available in Micro Four Thirds mount.